 I just received a notice of servicing transfer, but I'm in the middle of a foreclosure.
 What is this?

-Servicing transfers are very common in the loan industry.
-When you take out a mortgage loan, there's a good chance that somewhere down the line the lender will transfer the servicing of your loan to a new servicer.
-(Loan servicers, among other things, collect and process loan payments on behalf of the owner of the promissory note.)
+Again, servicing transfers are very common in the loan industry.
+When you take out a mortgage loan, it's quite likely that sometime down the line, the lender will transfer the servicing of your loan to a new servicer.

 The mortgage loan owner might:

 The owner of the servicing rights might also hire a vendor—called a "subservicer"—to take on the servicing duties, rather than servicing the loan itself.

 Federal law requires that a current servicer and new servicer notify you in writing of any assignment, sale, or transfer of the servicing of the loan.
-This is probably the notice that you received.
+This notice is probably the letter that you received.

 If you have questions about how servicing transfers work in a foreclosure—or any questions related to foreclosure—contact a foreclosure lawyer.